VishnuKaranth/Task-Manager_Using_RESTAPI/README.md

 This project is licensed under the **MIT License**.

 ---
-Made with ❤️ by Vishnu Karanth & Contributors
+Made with ❤️ by Vishnu Karanth,Sharath P,Sanjana R and Sanjana T S.